surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 Three parameters labeled **Sawtooth**, **Pulse** and **Triangle** control relative mixes of those waveforms, while the **Width** parameter controls pulsewidth for the Pulse wave. **Sync** offsets the pitch of the oscillator against the pitch of the internal reference oscillator while resetting the phase of the main oscillator to the phase of the refrence oscillator, to achieve typical hard sync effects.
-Unison controls work like in other Surge oscillators.
+Unison controls work like in other Surge XT oscillators.

 | -------------------- | --------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |
 | Sawtooth             | Amplitude of the Sawtooth waveform.                                                                             | -100 ..
 100 %                                                  |